edalatnejad/formula1-databricks-lakehouse/README.md

 * **Gold:** Builds dimensions and a session-results fact table for analytics.
 * **Orchestration:** Uses Databricks Jobs to identify the next batch, execute the processing pipeline and update batch status.

+## Databricks Jobs

+The project includes two job definitions:

+### Incremental Refresh Job

+Runs the Bronze ingestion, Silver transformations and Gold builds using task dependencies.

+### Batch Orchestration Job

+Identifies the next available batch, passes the batch ID to the refresh job and updates the batch-control status after processing.

+The job definitions are available in the [`jobs`](jobs/) folder.

 ## Technologies

 Databricks · PySpark · Spark SQL · Delta Lake · Unity Catalog · Databricks Jobs · Python · SQL